-Fully openUse the fully open custom program template to build-up securitytemplateprotections.
+Use the fully open custom program template to build-up security protections.
 By default, it has no security restrictions.
-All processesassigned to the fully open custom program have no default resourcerestriction defined.
-Moreover, protection features such as buffer overflowdetection, thread injection are also disabled.
+All processes assigned to the fully open custom program have no default resource restriction defined.
+Moreover, protection features such as memory controls, thread injection are also disabled.

-See "Creating custom programs based on the fully open template" on page 82.
+See "Creating custom programs based on the fully open template" on page 80.

-Fully closed template Use the fully closed custom program template to relax security protections.
+Fully closed template

+Use the fully closed custom program template to relax security protections.
 All processes assigned to the fully closed custom program are denied access to all resources and all protection features are enabled by default.
-The protection features such as buffer overflow detection, thread injection are also enabled by default.
-See "About using the fully closed custom program template" on page 80.
-See "Creating custom programs based on the fully closed template" on page 83.
+The protection features such as memory controls, thread injection are also enabled by default.

+See "About using the fully closed custom program template" on page 78.

+See "Creating custom programs based on the fully closed template" on page 81.

-See "About using custom lists with the Targeted prevention policy" on page 81.
-See "About the Targeted prevention policy" on page 77.
+See "About using custom lists with the Targeted prevention policy" on page 79.